jsoung/i4g/tests/adhoc/README.md

 python scripts/bootstrap_local_sandbox.py --reset
 ```

 Run this from the project root to rebuild bundles, screenshots, OCR artifacts, semantic entities, the manual ingestion demo, and review queue seeds in one shot.
-The helper will warn (and skip OCR) if Tesseract is not installed; use `--skip-ocr` to silence the check when you intend to install it later.
+Helpful flags:
+- `--skip-ocr` to bypass the screenshot + OCR + semantic extraction stages (the script already warns and skips when Tesseract is missing).
+- `--skip-vector` when you only need review cases refreshed and want to leave the vector/structured stores untouched.
+- Drop `--reset` for incremental updates (existing artifacts remain).

+The helper adds `src/` to `PYTHONPATH`, so editable installs are optional.
+Expect the first run to take a couple of minutes while embeddings warm up; subsequent runs are faster.

 ---